James Bate (actor)

-James Bate (10 April 1945 – 19 May 1992) was a British television, film and stage actor.
+Anthony Bate, known professionally as James Bate (10 April 1945 – 19 May 1992), was a British television, film and stage actor.

 Early life

 When he was three, Bate's family moved to Whitley Bay.
 His first venture came aged 13 when he started singing an accompanying himself on the guitar.
-Aged 17, Tony (as he was known) became an excellent guitarist and leader of a well respected local beat group, "The Strangers" who expanded with the addition of a singer into "The Sixteen Strings" and made a record before disbanding when Anthony [Tony] left for college.
+Aged 17, Tony (as he was known) became an excellent guitarist and leader of a well-respected local beat group, "The Strangers" who expanded with the addition of a singer into "The Sixteen Strings" and made a record before disbanding when Anthony [Tony] left for college.
 During this time, they performed cabaret, inserting more comedy into the act and performing in clubs.
 In between this, Tony also had a number of other jobs including working as a van driver, labourer and fitter of artificial limbs.

 Moving to London, Tony sang in pubs and took whatever job he could find such as being an MC.
 After trying amateur theatre with the Chelsea Players, he gave up music, swapping it for acting, taking a two-year drama course at the Mount View Theatre School in Hornsey.
 This led to him playing Hamlet and Romeo on the campus and in a two-month tour of the United States arranged by the school.
 Upon returning home, the actor joined the Tyneside Theatre Company.